-I recently stumbled upon an elementary problem: I had to compute the intersection points of a line — actually, an affine function — and a rectangle.
+I recently stumbled upon an elementary problem: compute the intersection points of a line — actually, an affine function — and a rectangle.
 For that kind of simple geometric problem, I do not rush toward Google.
 I prefer to try to solve it myself, to keep my problem-solving mind sharp!

 I made some drawings, found the corner cases, then an algorithm, and it was finished in no time.